8 Sights in Hagi, Japan (with Map and Images)

 Yamaguchi Prefectural Hagi Museum of Art and Urakami Memorial Museum is an art museum located in Hagi City, Yamaguchi Prefecture.
 The construction plan for this facility was promoted with the intention of placing prefectural cultural facilities in a well-balanced manner throughout the prefecture, and was promoted as an integral part of the construction of the Yamaguchi Prefectural International Center (Kaikyo Messe Shimonoseki) in Shimonoseki City and the Sinfonia Iwakuni in Iwakuni City.

-Tōkō-ji (東光寺) is a Buddhist temple located in the Chinto-chō neighborhood of the city of Hagi, Yamaguchi Prefecture, Japan.
-The temple belongs to the Ōbaku sect of Japanese Zen and its honzon is a statue of Shaka Nyorai.
+Tōkō-ji is a Zen Buddhist temple located in Hagi, Yamaguchi Prefecture, Japan.
+The temple is affiliated with the Ōbaku sect of Japanese Zen and its honzon is a statue of Shaka Nyorai.
+It is noted for hosting the tombs of several daimyōs of the Chōshū Domain and members of the Mōri clan.

 The Ebisugahana Shipyard was a shipyard opened in 1865 in Bakumatsu period Japan, located in the Chinto neighborhood of the city of Hagi, Yamaguchi Prefecture in the San'yō region of Japan.
 The site was designated a National Historic Site of Japan in 2013.
 In 2007, it was certified as a modern industrial heritage by the Ministry of Economy, Trade and Industry.
 Furthermore, in 2015, it was listed as part of the UNESCO World Heritage Site Sites of Japan's Meiji Industrial Revolution: Iron and Steel, Shipbuilding and Coal Mining.